 Since societies have long been initiatory in

-follow a personal path.
+path independently.
 To do this, it is essential to study the mysteries of

 Hermetic philosophy through its texts.